jameslin2014/legacy-moments-ios/README.md

 # Moments

 Moments is an application that [Douglas Bumby](http://www.github.com/istx25) dreamt up early in the morning on Friday, November 28th.
-Since those few days I have pitched my idea to [Colton Anglin](http://www.github.com/colton) and we decided to make this product together as fast as possible, and work on fixing minor bugs and user interface improvements to the end.
+Over the last month I have pitched and got [Damon Jones](http://www.github.com/damonjones) and [Evan Dekhayser](https://github.com/edekhayser) to help in the development of the product and [George Streten](https://twitter.com/gstreten) to help with public relations.

 ## The Idea